samuelsmal/Tutorials/00 - Intro to Tools/README.md

 jupyter nbextension enable --py --sys-prefix widgetsnbextension
 ```

-* Run a notebook server (be sure to be at the tutorial's folder (`cd path/to/folder/`)).
+* Run a Jupyter notebook server (be sure to be at the tutorial's folder (`cd path/to/folder/`)).
 A browser window should open up for you.

 ```
-jupyter notebook
+jupyter lab
 ```

 * IF you have more problems with widgets: